disconnect/apache-websocket/README.md

 you get a message that says Connection Closed, you are likely using a client that does not support these versions of the protocol.

-A more extensive example may now be found in `examples/mod_websocket_dumb_increment.c`.
+A more extensive example may be found in `examples/mod_websocket_dumb_increment.c`.
 That plugin implements the dumb-increment-protocol (see libwebsockets by Andy Green for more information on the protocol).
+There is a test client for testing the module in `increment.html`.
+It uses the WebSocket client API which supports passing supported protocols in the WebSocket constructor.
+If your browser does not support this, either upgrade your browser or modify the plugin so that it doesn't verify the protocol.

 If you provide an `on_connect` function, return a non-null value to accept the connection, and null if you wish to decline the connection.
 The return value